 Dave Reed, House Majority Leader

-Serving his sixth term in the Pennsylvania General Assembly, Dave Reed represents the 62nd Legislative District.
+Serving his seventh term in the Pennsylvania General Assembly, Dave Reed represents the 62nd Legislative District.
 In November 2014, Reed was elected by his colleagues to be the Majority Leader of the 199th legislative session of the General Assembly, a position he assumed on December 1, 2014.

 Learn more on his Facebook page.